omeka/omeka-s-enduser/content/Vocabularies.md

 When editing a vocabulary, you can make changes to the *label* and add *comments*.

 ## Add a vocabulary
 New vocabularies must be imported from an existing metadata standard source.
-In order to import a new vocabulary, you must have a vocabulary file  **file type?**
+In order to import a new vocabulary, you must have a vocabulary file (RDF/XML with an .rdf extension).

 After specifying the vocabulary file to upload using your browser’s file chooser, enter the vocabulary’s:
 - prefix